junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 A phone ring saves them from more talks that might would have come.
 Sam's phone vibrates on the desk.
 Dean picks it up for him.

 "Sam --" Jody's voice comes out of the speaker, muffled and tired.
 "Do you mind come over?
-Bobby is here, and a few other folks you guys might want to meet."
+Bobby is here, and a few other folks you guys might want to meet.
+I think we're hav a ghost problem."

 <br>